Click on the questions below to get your answer.

 When can I apply for accommodation?

-Anyone applying through Admissions to the University of Roehampton for the first time, including undergraduate, postgraduate, PGCE, exchange and foundation students.
+Anyone applying through Admissions to the University of Roehampton for the first time, including undergraduate, postgraduate, PGCE, study abroad, exchange and foundation students.
+We also treat students on a foundation or extended degree course as a new student in the first year of their actual degree.

 Can I apply for accommodation if Roehampton is my insurance choice?

-No. You will need to make us your firm choice before you can apply for accommodation.
+No. If you are an undergraduate students, you will need to make us your firm (1st) choice before you can apply for accommodation.

 Can I apply for accommodation if I come through Clearing?